Skip to content

 4. Legal Due Diligence

-The lawyer checks the ownership titles of the property and performs a thorough survey in the local Land Registry to ensure that the property is legally in order and can be sold.
-At this point, any encumbrances to the property, such as mortgages or third-party claims, are researched.
+You need a Greek lawyer for this step.
+Just a reminder: our office has an in-house legal department with 10 lawyers specialised in property law.
+The lawyer checks the ownership titles and carries out a thorough survey at the local Land Registry to confirm the property is in order and can be sold.
+Any encumbrances, such as mortgages or third-party claims, are researched at this point.

 5. Sign a Private Purchase Agreement

-Step 6: Sign a Power of Attorney
+6. Sign a Power of Attorney

 7. Get a Greek Tax Number

+To buy a property in Greece, you need a local tax number, the AFM.
+This gives you access to the Greek TAXIS system online, where you report and pay property taxes.
+The procedure is simple.
+A tax number is issued free of charge by the tax authorities on presentation of a valid identity document and a completed application form.
 If you have given us a power of attorney, we can apply for the tax number on your behalf.
-Note that a Greek bank account is NOT a requirement for buying a home in Greece.
+Note that a Greek bank account is not a requirement for buying a home in Greece.

 8. Both Parties Sign the Final Papers